-‘In The Making-Aprons’ range has been evolving gradually over the last 5 years, working on bespoke orders for artists and artisan businesses, learning about their skills and practice is the most fascinating part of my work.
+‘In The Making-Aprons’ range has gradually evolved and specialised, working on bespoke orders for artists and artisan businesses – learning about their skills and practice is the most fascinating part of my work.

-• Since leaving art college, I’ve had a meandering career in music marketing and design, but all the while continued to paint and make – watercolours, drawing, collage, making toys and games with fabric, knit, card, printing….always with a project on the go!
+• Since leaving art college, I’ve had a meandering career in music, marketing, and design, but all the while continued to paint and make – watercolours, drawing, collage, making toys and games, knit, collage, print, sew….always with a project on the go!
 My favourite apron is my tie-dye No4 crossback, it’s so comfy and easy to wear, and splodges of paint etc just add character!